Fairness in Graph Mining: A Survey

-\begin{IEEEbiography}[{ }]{Chen Chen} Chen Chen is currently a Research Assistant Professor at the University of Virginia.
+\begin{IEEEbiography}[{ }]{Yushun Dong} Yushun Dong is a Ph.D. student in the Department of Electrical and Computer Engineering at the University of Virginia.
+He received the B.S. degree in Telecommunications from Beijing University of Posts and Telecommunications in 2019.
+His research interests are broadly in data mining and machine learning, with a particular focus on graph learning algorithms.
+In the past few years, his works have been published in top-tier venues including SIGKDD, WWW, and CIKM. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Jing Ma} Jing Ma is a Ph.D. candidate in the Department of Computer Science at the University of Virginia.
+Her research interests include causal inference, machine learning, data mining, and especially for bridging the gap between causality and machine learning.
+Her works have been published in top conferences and journals such as IJCAI, WWW, AAAI, TKDE, WSDM, SIGIR, and IPSN. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Song Wang} is a Ph.D. student at the Department of Electrical and Computer Engineering at the University of Virginia, advised by Professor Jundong Li.
+Previously he received a B.E. degree in Electronic Engineering from Tsinghua University in 2020.
+His research interests include knowledge graphs and few-shot learning on graphs.
+His works have been published in top conferences such as IJCAI, NeurIPS, WSDM, SIGIR, and SIGKDD. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Chen Chen} Chen Chen is a Research Assistant Professor at the University of Virginia.
 Before joining the University of Virginia, Chen was a software engineer at Google working on personalized recommendations for Google Assistant.
 Chen got her Ph.D. degree from Arizona State University.